C++23: deducing “this” into Rust traits

 There are always caveats

-Another problem, which it shares with a lot of modern C++ features, is that every function involved here – both the trait member functions and the functions that require a trait – are now templates, thus, their definitions can’t be neatly hidden away in a .cpp file.
-This problem will of course be resolved by modules, where non-template functions and template functions can both be exported the same way.
+Another problem, which it shares with a lot of modern C++ features, is that every function involved here – both the trait member functions and the functions that require a trait – are now templates, thus, their definitions can’t be separated into a .cpp file.
+This problem is resolved by modules, where non-template functions and template functions behave largely the same, and the distinction disappears.
 But… there is a problem.
 As of the time of writing:

 • The only compiler that supports EOP is MSVC.